Showcase XII: Bring Your Own Band

 (Songwriters' Showcase II)

-With Billy Cioffi, guitars; Shea Marshall, keyboards; Olivier Zahm, bass; and Emerson Laffey, drums
+With Billy Cioffi, lead guitar; Shea Marshall, keyboards; Olivier Zahm, bass; Adam Esrick, rhythm guitar, and Emerson Laffey, drums

 The Robby Roberson Quartet